Disease & Vaccine Information

 “Not only are there these numerous records of unusually severe diphtheria, but there is no doubt that in many of these outbreaks the results of serum treatment have been singularly disappointing notwithstanding the great advances in the potency of antitoxic serum.
 So much is this the case that a considerable controversy has gone on in the European medical press on the value of anti-diphtheritic serum.”

-In the U.S, the number decreased significantly and by 1943, 14,811 cases and 1,169 deaths were reported and 8 out of 11 cases were diagnosed in adults.
+In the U.S., the number of cases decreased significantly.
+By 1943, only 14,811 cases and 1,169 deaths were reported; however, 8 out of 11 cases were diagnosed in adults.
 A study published in 1950 reported that while diphtheria morbidity and mortality had decreased by 90 percent, cases had increased among adults.
 Additionally, mortality rates among all persons under the age of 20 declined nearly uniformly, but in most states, death rates of persons over the age of 20 did not significantly decrease when compared to the younger age group.
 The study’s author hypothesized that since diphtheria was no longer as widespread, symptoms of the disease in adults was not recognized early enough for treatment to be effective.

-An increase in the percentage of cases among adults was noted in both the U.S. and in Europe during this time, and while most public health officials attributed the shift in demographic to vaccination, historical data notes that this shift also occurred in areas that did not vaccinate.
+An increase in the percentage of cases among adults was noted in both the U.S. and in Europe during this time.
+While most public health officials attributed the shift in demographic to vaccination, historical data notes that this shift also occurred in areas that did not vaccinate.
 During World War II, many European countries experienced diphtheria outbreaks and it was estimated that in 1943, there were approximately one million cases, and at least 50,000 deaths.
 Many countries noted an increase in rates among adults.

 In the early 1940’s, Germany experienced a significant outbreak of diphtheria, and by 1943, over half the cases occurred among adults.
 Antitoxin treatment was found to be ineffective, even when administered early.
 Death rates among adults also increased, from 12 percent in 1939, to 48 percent in 1943.
 While some researchers suggested that vaccination of children against diphtheria was responsible for the age shift, this was not accurate, as diphtheria cases also rose significantly among children.
 Further, any vaccination strategies during World War II were likely very limited and would have had little to no impact on changing the age demographic of diphtheria.